patrickhulce/erised/README.md

 git commit -m 'oops a bug!'
 erised mirror

-# Check in on the status of PRs.
+# Check in on the status of PRs and update.
 erised status
+erised upload
 ```

 ## Development